 Your physiotherapy treatment begins with a comprehensive assessment to determine an action plan including short term and long term goals, prognosis for recovery, and type of treatment intervention.

-Treatment sessions with a physiotherapist may include manual therapy, exercise, electrotherapy (TENS, IFC, NMES (muscle stimulation), therapeutic ultrasound, hydrotherapy, Thermal treatment (ice, heat), taping/bracing, education and acupuncture.
+Treatment sessions with a physiotherapist may include manual therapy, exercise prescription, electrotherapy (TENS, IFC, NMES (muscle stimulation), therapeutic ultrasound, Shockwave therapy, spinal decompression, hydrotherapy, Thermal treatment (ice, heat), taping/bracing, education and acupuncture.